yaronma/riddles-maxrect/docs/solution.md

 We have two pre-processing actions:

 _**Pre-Processing Action 1:**_ For all the horizontal lower edges calculate the extended edge (extend the edge on both directions of the x-axis until encountering a rectangle or the container edge).
 In the following example we will extend edge E2 of rectangle R2 to the left (Extending by E2').
-We will also extend E1 of R1 in both right and left directions by E1'' and E1' respectevly.
+We will also extend E1 of R1 in both right and left directions by E1'' and E1' respectively.
 (There are more edges to process on the example)

 ![Image of breaking edge to visible parts](../images/algorithm3-2.png)